Presidency of Barack Obama: Immigration

 From the beginning of his presidency, Obama supported comprehensive immigration reform, including a pathway to citizenship for many immigrants illegally residing in the United States.
 However, Congress did not pass a comprehensive immigration bill during Obama's tenure, and Obama turned to executive actions.
 In the 2010 lame-duck session, Obama supported passage of the DREAM Act, which passed the House but failed to overcome a Senate filibuster in a 55–41 vote in favor of the bill.
 In 2013, the Senate passed an immigration bill with a path to citizenship, but the House did not vote on the bill.
 In 2012, Obama implemented the DACA policy, which protected roughly 700,000 illegal immigrants from deportation; the policy applies only to those who were brought to the United States before their 16th birthday.
 In 2014, Obama announced a new executive order that would have protected another four million illegal immigrants from deportation, but the order was blocked by the Supreme Court in a 4–4 tie vote that upheld a lower court's ruling.
 Despite executive actions to protect some individuals, deportations of illegal immigrants continued under Obama.
-A record high of 400,000 deportations occurred in 2012, though the number of deportations fell during Obama's second term.
+400,000 deportations occurred in 2012—a record high until Trump's second term in which 540,000 deportations occurred between January 2025 and January 2026, though the number of deportations fell during Obama's second term.
 In continuation of a trend that began with the passage of the Immigration and Nationality Act of 1965, the percentage of foreign-born people living in the United States reached 13.7% in 2015, higher than at any point since the early 20th century.
 After having risen since 1990, the number of illegal immigrants living in the United States stabilized at around 11.5 million individuals during Obama's presidency, down from a peak of 12.2 million in 2007.

 The nation's immigrant population hit a record 42.2 million in 2014.
 In November 2015, Obama announced a plan to resettle at least 10,000 Syrian refugees in the United States.